ColinV03/USGS-WaterGraph/README.md

 # Abstract:

     This project is to utalize the USGS API found [here](https://waterservices.usgs.gov/rest/DV-Service.html) to try and recreate the graph found [here](https://waterservices.usgs.gov/) based off of the parameters: 03179000
+### Targets:

+The object is to provide the user with an input that can select input in a form to pull different values from an API endpoint.

+The API request is currently hardcoded at 03179000 to avoid any sort of issues with the API request.

+Please run `NPM i` Prior to starting to ensure all dependencies are loaded.